Support for students with disabilities

 - E1 in the Engineering block

-If you have a disability, there are three scholarships provided in partnership with the Disability Resource Service that you may be eligible for:
+If you have a disability, there are three scholarships provided in partnership with the Equity and Disability Service that you may be eligible for:

 - UC Master's Scholarship for Students with Disabilities